angela-tylee/intro-component-with-signup-form/README.md

 ### Continued development

 - To not show the error when users fill out the form for the first time.
+- To select show or hide password.